 Academy of Motion Picture Arts and Sciences, Getty Foundation 2014—2017

 UCI Shakespeare Center

-Latin American Studies Center
+Latin American and Caribbean Studies Center